Optimize Designs for Passive & Natural Ventilation

 Why Is Online Simulation with SimScale Needed for This Application?

-Designs that employ natural ventilation as their main source of air filtration need to be certain they can meet regulatory standards and not cause safety hazards from air stagnation.
+Designs that employ natural ventilation as the main source of air filtration must meet specific/strict regulatory standards and avoid safety hazards from air stagnation.
 The performance of a natural or passive ventilation system must be analyzed in the early design.
 However, the high cost of hardware and steep learning curves of traditional, on-premises tools leave many designers to feel that simulation is not an option.

-Natural Ventilation in an English Cottage in Summer and Winter Conditions
+Natural Ventilation in a Cottage in Summer and Winter Conditions

 Cross-Ventilation Flows for a Generic Isolated Building